ess-dmsc/nexus-constructor/README.md

 ![NeXus Constructor](resources/images/nc_screenshot.png)

+Although the application may be useful to other institutions using NeXus, the NeXus Constructor is being developed as part of the software suite for the [European Spallation Source (ESS)](https://europeanspallationsource.se/).
+Please see [this (open access) paper](https://iopscience.iop.org/article/10.1088/1748-0221/13/10/T10001) for more information on the ESS software.

 Currently tested on Windows 10, Ubuntu 18.04/19.10 and CentOS 7, it should also work on other Linux distributions.
 Currently it does not work on Mac due to a bug in Qt, but we hope to resolve this soon.

 ## Installing dependencies